DocAMR: Multi-Sentence AMR Representation and Evaluation: Experiments and Results

 We use \repname along with our efficient implementation of Smatch to assess the quality of two document-level AMR parsing systems.
 First, we develop a pipeline system combining a top-performing AMR parser \citep{zhou2021structure} and a state-of-the-art coreference resolution system \citep{joshi2020spanbert}.
-We also provide the pipeline results with CoreNLP's neural coreference resolution system \cite{clark2016improving} for additional point of comparison.
-Second, we reevaluate the past best system of \newcite{anikina2020crac} -- this is also a pipeline approach combining AMR parser of \citep{lindemann-etal-2019-compositional} with AllenNLP coreference resolution system.
-We also reconstruct this pipeline (indicated as combination of Lin19 and AllenNLP in Table \ref{tab:results}) using our method of incorporating coreference predictions into the AMR graphs as outlined below\footnote{We obtained the sentence-level AMR graphs for \citep{lindemann-etal-2019-compositional} parser from the authors of \newcite{anikina2020crac} as-well-as their own document-level graphs before merge operations for the purpose of re-evaluation.}.
+We also provide the pipeline results with CoreNLP's neural coreference resolution system \cite{clark2016improving} v4.3.2 for additional point of comparison.
+Second, we reevaluate the past best system of \citet{anikina2020crac} -- this is also a pipeline approach combining AMR parser of \citep{lindemann-etal-2019-compositional} with AllenNLP coreference resolution system\footnote{We obtained the document-level graphs before merge operations from \citet{anikina2020crac} for the purpose of re-evaluation in \repname format.}.